Li-WenChang/drake_quickstart/README.md

    Open the provided link in your browser to view Drake's simulation environment.
 You should see a iiwa robot arm falling due to the gravity.
 #### Code Explanation
 In Drake, we use different systems to do different things.
 The following line adds two important systems, `MultibodyPlant` and `SceneGraph` into the diagrm.
-The former handles all the physics and the later handles rendering.
+The former handles all the physics (like a physics engine?) and the later handles rendering.

 ```phtyon
 python plant, scene_graph = AddMultibodyPlantSceneGraph(builder, 0.0)